moizk/blog/_posts/2014-04-03-recognizing-bigotry.markdown

 Brendan Eich has resigned as CEO of Mozilla and the world is a slightly better place as a result.
 For those who are unaware of the situation, Eich donated $1,000 to support Proposition 8 in California.
 Proposition 8 attempted to add "only marriage between a man and a woman is valid or recognized in California" into the California constitution.

-I've spent a bit of time <strike>procrastinating</strike> reading through the <strike>cesspool of the internet</strike> comments on Twitter/Hacker News responding Mr. Eich's resignation.
+I've spent a bit of time <strike>procrastinating</strike> reading through the <strike>cesspool of the internet</strike> comments on Twitter/Hacker News responding to Mr. Eich's resignation.

 The responses can be boiled down to effectively two camps: